mathewsrc/Operationalizing-an-AWS-ML-Project/README.md

 !unzip dogImages.zip
 !aws s3 cp dogImages s3://mlopsimageclassification/data/ --recursive
 ```
+**Note:  This code are located in the train_and_deploy.ipynb**

 Bellow can see that data was successfuly uploaded to s3

 ![datains3](https://user-images.githubusercontent.com/94936606/222781235-125d4a7f-a07b-4402-b98e-820dbdef8ea7.PNG)

+Now that we have our data in S3 we can train our model.

+So let's starting by reviewing some important information you will see in the jupyter notebook

 ---------